sMiter911/car-rental-app/README.md

 Go to localhost:5000

-## Workflow Example
+## Application Description

 The user is able to view car that are available to a test drive , They are also able to book a test drive after login or registration.
 The user is able to fill out a form with their details.
 The form will check for correct South African ID input and other validation.
 Once the submission is made an email is sent as booking confirmation.
 The user is then taken to the bookings table where they will see their bookings.
 They are also able to update the bookings whereby another email will be sent to notify of update.
+The user may also delete a booking as well.

+#### \*NB the form checks for a valid South African ID, no API calls are just a script to check validity, the following IDs may be used to test INVALID: 8001015009287 and VALID: 8001015009087

+Below is a basic workflow representation of the application.

 ![Workflow.](workflow.png)